amlosman/KeywordDrivenExample/README.md

-# KeywordDrivenExample
+# KeywordDrivenExample<br/>
-To Run Keyword driven:
+To Run Keyword driven:<br/>
-• Please, run TestKeywordDriven.class
+• Please, run TestKeywordDriven.class<br/>
-To run headless or not:
+To run headless or not:<br/>
-• Please, change value of headless from DocomentElements.properties To search about anything:
+• Please, change value of headless from DocomentElements.properties<br/>
+To search about anything:<br/>
-• Please, change value of SearchKeys from DataSet.json I check this keyword
+• Please, change value of SearchKeys from DataSet.json<br/>
+I check this keyword <br/>
 | StepID        | Decriptions                             | KeyWord     |
 |:------------: |:--------------------------------------: | -----------:|
 |Step-1         |	open browser	                          |openBrowser  |